alx-sch/miniRT/README.md

 ### Quadratic Intersections in Ray Tracing

-In context of the miniRT project, calculating intersections with objects like **spheres** or **cylinders** involve solving a quadratic equation of the form
+In context of the miniRT project, calculating intersections with objects like **spheres** or **cylinders** involves solving a quadratic equation of the form

 $$
 at^2 + bt + c = 0